Xeift/ETH-Batch-Import-Privatekey-Bruteforce/README.md

 -----------------
 change infura api url in `main.py` and run it.

-this is only a concept.
+This is only a concept.
 According to Etherscan, there are 191,119,471 eth holders currently.

 Private key is a 64 bits hex number.
 There are